Isra-didagur/cybersecurity-project-internship-vodafone/keylogger/README.md

 # 🔐 GUI-Based Keyboard Event Logger (Educational)

-A Python-based **GUI Keyboard Event Monitoring Application** developed using **Tkinter** and **pynput**.
+A Python-based **GUI Keyboard Event Monitoring Application** built using **Tkinter** and **pynput**.
-This project is intended strictly for **educational purposes** to demonstrate keyboard event handling, GUI development, multithreading, and file logging in Python.
+This project is developed strictly for **educational purposes** to understand keyboard event handling, GUI development, multithreading, and file logging in Python.

 ---

 ## 📌 Project Description

 This project implements a graphical user interface (GUI) based application that captures keyboard events such as key press, key hold, and key release.
-The application allows users to start and stop logging through a simple interface while ensuring system responsiveness using multithreading.
+The application provides simple **Start** and **Stop** controls while ensuring the GUI remains responsive through multithreading.

-The captured keyboard events are stored in both structured and human-readable formats, making the application suitable for learning system-level programming and basic cybersecurity concepts in a controlled environment.
+The logged keyboard events are stored in both **structured (JSON)** and **human-readable (TXT)** formats, making the project useful for learning system-level programming concepts and introductory cybersecurity practices in a controlled environment.

 ---

-## 🎯 Objective
+## 🎯 Objectives

-- To understand keyboard event handling at the system level
+- To understand system-level keyboard event handling
 - To design a user-friendly GUI using Tkinter
-- To store keyboard events in structured (JSON) and readable (TXT) formats
+- To log keyboard events in structured and readable formats
-- To implement multithreading to prevent GUI freezing
+- To implement multithreading to avoid GUI freezing
-- To follow ethical and educational software practices
+- To follow ethical software development practices

 ---

 ## 🚀 Features

 - GUI-based interface using Tkinter
-- Start and Stop logging using buttons
+- Start and Stop logging controls
 - Logs stored in:
   - `logs.json` (structured format)
   - `logs.txt` (human-readable format)